Sh0g0-1758/scarlet/README.md

 - [x] (Parser.cc) Refactor `unop set_op` (Line:125) to use enums.
 - [x] Generate a `.txt` file for the Scarlet output. {Not needed as it will incur a lot of overhead and serves no purpose}
 - [x] Create a static library for the lexer, parser, and code generation components.
+- [ ] Add support for Binary Operations

 ## Contributing Guidelines